web-stories/dynamic-textarea/README.md

 # Usage

-Add the `data-dynamic` attribute to the `textarea` elements and they will magically grow to fit the content:
+Add the `data-dynamic` attribute to the `textarea` elements and they will magically grow to fit the content (even for dynamic added elements!):

 ```html
 <textarea data-dynamic></textarea>